Blind Faith (novel): Setting

-The story takes place in London approximately 100 years after many parts of the Earth have been subjected to rising water due to global warming.
+The story takes place in London approximately 100 years after many parts of the Earth have been subjected to rising water due to global warming, which happen in 2029.
 The remaining population believes that "only perverts do things in private", and obsessively blogs and uploads their lives in a sort of voluntary panopticon society.
 A wholesale rejection of science (which is blamed for "The Second Flood") has taken place, and religious faith is compulsory under new "Wembley Laws" (statutes passed by mob assent).

 Plot summary

 Trafford Sewell, the novel's protagonist, sets off for work on a rare "Fizzy Coff", a rare day that he must be physically present in his office as he is predominately a remote worker, and, in the short distance he has to travel, he is confronted by the numerous maudlin "tributes" to dead "kiddies", massive overcrowding, and oppressive heat that are typical of his world.
-His "Confessor", Bailey, confronts him about his lateness in posting an explicit video of Caitlin Happymeal (Trafford's daughter) being born on the "WorldTube".
+His "Confessor", Bailey, confronts him about his lateness in posting an explicit video of Trafford's newborn daughter Caitlin Happymeal, being born on the "WorldTube".
 Trafford's given excuse is forgetfulness, rather than the illegal desire for privacy that is his true reason.

 A "Fizzy Coff" colleague, Cassius, begins to take an interest in Trafford and invites him to lunch at an "old-fashioned" falafel restaurant.
 There he tells Trafford that he is a "Vaccinator" who belongs to the "Humanist" group.
 This group believes in reason and science, opposing the Temple's message of blind faith.
 Having already lost an earlier child to a "plague" as all epidemics are called, Trafford tries to find a way to get Caitlin Happymeal vaccinated.
 Trafford's wife, Chantorria, is a devout Temple member and is against the idea.
 Trafford ignores her wishes and secretly gives Caitlin a MMR vaccine against measles, mumps, and tetanus.

 Vaccination is banned under the "Wembley Laws" as interference in "God's will" and as a result, half of all children born die of preventable diseases such as measles, mumps, rubella and tetanus.

 When a measles epidemic comes to London, thousands of children die, including all the children in the Trafford's apartment building, but Caitlin Happymeal survives.
 Chantorria is aware of the fact that Caitlin Happymeal has been vaccinated, but rather than accepting this cause and effect, she sees Caitlin Happymeal's survival as God's will.
-The Sewells become stars in their parish and Chantorria becomes the centre of attention, which she relishes.
+The Sewells become stars in their local community and Chantorria becomes the centre of attention, which she relishes.
 She gradually becomes convinced that she is one of God's chosen few and begins an affair with Confessor Bailey.